OpenTranslationBible/open-bible/en-GB/02.Exodus/md/exodus-06.md

 These were the names of the sons of Levi according to their generations: Gershon, Kohath, and Merari.
 Levi lived 137 years.

 ## Exodus 6:17
-The sons of Gershon, by their clans, were Libni and Shimei.
+Gershon's sons, according to their clans, were Libni and Shimei.

 ## Exodus 6:18
 The sons of Kohath were Amram, Izhar, Hebron, and Uzziel.
 Kohath lived 133 years.

 ## Exodus 6:19
-The sons of Merari were Mahli and Mushi.
+Merari's sons were Mahli and Mushi.
 These were the clans of Levi according to their records.

 ## Exodus 6:20
-Amram married his father’s sister Jochebed, and she bore him Aaron and Moses.
+Amram took his father's sister Jochebed as his wife, and she bore him Aaron and Moses.
 Amram lived 137 years.

 ## Exodus 6:21
 The sons of Izhar were Korah, Nepheg, and Zichri.